Generalized Orthogonal Approximate Message-Passing for Sublinear Sparsity: Proof of Theorem

 \subsection{Overview}

+Modified GOAMP with $\xi_{\B,t}^{\x}$ in (\ref{xi_B_x}) replaced by $\bar{\xi}_{\B,t}^{\x}$ in (\ref{xi_B_x_bar}) is simply called GOAMP.
 The proof of Theorem~\ref{theorem_SE} consists of four steps.
 A first step is the establishment of a general error model that contains an error model of GOAMP.
 The definition of the general error model is the main challenge in state evolution.
-If the general error model were defined inappropriately, state evolution would predict its intractably complex dynamics.
-The general error model is defined so that state evolution predicts its simple dynamics.
-In addition, it is defined as an error model with long-term memory so as to analyze the dynamics of long-memory message-passing in future research.
+If the general error model were defined inappropriately, existing state evolution for linear sparsity could not be extended to that for sublinear sparsity.
+The general error model is defined so that existing state evolution is naturally generalized to that for sublinear sparsity.
+In addition, it is defined as an error model with long-term memory so as to analyze the dynamics of long-memory message-passing.

 A second step is proofs of technical results to analyze the general error model via state evolution.
 Normalized quantities are evaluated for the inner sub-module in module~A and outer sub-modules while unnormalized quantities are considered for the inner sub-module in module~B. Owing to this difference in normalization, two types of lemmas are proved to evaluate the normalized and unnormalized quantities, respectively.
+More precisely, Lemma~\ref{lemma_elimination} is proved in a unified form that treats both normalization cases.
+The other technical lemmas are essentially equivalent to those used for linear sparsity.

 A third step is state evolution of the general error model.
 Since the general error model has been defined appropriately, standard state evolution can be used to analyze the dynamics of the general error model.
 A difference between the linear sparsity and sublinear sparsity is in the meaning of empirical convergence.
 In the linear sparsity~\cite{Bayati11,Rangan192,Takeuchi20,Fletcher18}, the $\mathrm{PL}(2)$ convergence was considered.
 For the sublinear sparsity, this paper focuses on the product of two piecewise Lipschitz-continuous functions, which is a special instance of piecewise second-order pseudo-Lipschitz functions.